 If you’ve ever had the unpleasant experience of finding more moths in your home, you’re probably wondering why they’re there in the first place.
 Female and male moths are attracted to lights, so they often find their way into homes through open doors and windows.

 Once inside, they may be drawn to them or other sources of light, such as lamps and televisions.
-In some cases, an Indian meal moth, a part of the moth species, may also be drawn to food sources, such as pantries and kitchens.
+In some cases, Indian meal moths, a part of the moth species, may also be drawn to food sources, such as pantries and kitchens.

 If you find more female and male moths in your home, there are a few things you can do to get rid of them.
 First, make sure all doors and windows are securely closed.
 If possible, they can also be used to help catch and remove them from your home.